PagerDuty/incident-response-docs/docs/before/complex_incidents.md

+---
+cover: assets/img/covers/complex_incidents.png
+description: There will come a time when you will be involved in an incident (or multiple concurrent incidents) which ends up spanning a large number of resources.
+In these cases it's important for everyone to maintain an effective span of control.
+This page describes how we manage such incidents.
+---
 There will come a time when you will be involved in an incident (or multiple concurrent incidents) which ends up spanning a large number of resources.
 In these cases it's important for everyone to maintain an effective [span of control](../training/glossary.md#span-of-control).
 This page describes how we manage such incidents.

 ## Identifying Complex Incidents